seamusdemora/PiFormulae/Git-ServerOnRpi.md

   ...
 Receiving objects: 100% (3/3), done.
 ```
-Of course this can also be done on a remote host using a URL (e.g. SSH, or https).
+Of course this `clone` operation can also be done on any remote host using a URL (e.g. SSH, or https).
+In either case, **We have now `clone`d a copy of our repo which may be used by another developer.**

 ### Update Git-Server with changes made on `rpigitclient`

-To illustrate how to "complete the cycle", let's now assume that the developer on host `rpigitclient` has made some changes that he wishes to **commit** to the repo.
-Let's further assume that the changes involved the addition of two *working* files that will need to be further distributed and tested prior to release, and that the filenames of these *working* files are variations on the un-modified files.
-In other words, the new, added files might be named `foo_PROTO` and `bar_PROTO`.
+Now let's assume that development has been on-going on `rpigitclient`, and we are ready to `commit` the code, and upload that code to the Git-Server.

 Here's how that commit is done, and pushed to the **Git-Server**: